grpc/grpc-go/environment_variables.md

 This document lists the environment variables supported by the grpc-go implementation.

+This list is intended to be exhaustive, with two deliberate exclusions:

-Variables whose names contain `EXPERIMENTAL` are intentionally not documented
-here: they guard features that are still in development, and they may change behavior, change defaults, or be removed entirely in any release without notice.
+*   Variables whose names contain `EXPERIMENTAL`.
+They guard features that are still in development, and they may change behavior, change defaults, or be removed entirely in any release without notice.
+*   Variables whose names contain `TEST_ONLY`.
+They exist to support gRPC's own tests and are not intended for use by applications.

 Unless stated otherwise, boolean variables are case-insensitive and only the values `true` and `false` are recognized; any other value leaves the default